arminwitte/binarybeech/README.md

     - **df**: pandas _dataframe_ with training data
     - **y_name**: name of the column with the output data/labels
     - **X_names**: _list_ of names with the inputs to use for the modelling.
 If _None_, all columns except y_name are chosen.
 Default is _None_.
+    - **verbose**: if set to _True_, status messages are sent to stdout.
+Default is _False_.
+    - **sample_frac**: fraction (0, 1] of the training data to use for the training of an individual tree of the ensemble.
+Default is 1.
+    - **n_attributes**: number of attributes (elements of the X_names list) to use for the training of an individual tree of the ensemble.
+Default is _None_ which corresponds to all available attributes.
+    - **cart_settings**: _dict_ that is passed on to the constuctor of the individual tree (binarybeech.binarybeech.CART).
+For details cf. above.
+    - **metrics_type**: Metrics to use for the evaluation of split loss, etc. Can be either "classification", "logistic", "regression", or _None_.
+Default is "regression".
+If _None_ is chosen, the `metrics_type` is deduced from the training _dataframe_.
     - **handle_missings**: Specify the way how missing data is handeled.
 Can be eiter _None_ or "simple".
     - **data_handlers**: _dict_ with data handler instances for each variable.
 The data handler determins, e.g., how splits of the dataset are made.
 * Methods